-Continuous Audit Techniques are techniques used by the auditors to provide continuous assurance in real time and online basis.
+Continuous Audit Techniques are techniques used by the auditors to provide continuous assurance in real-time and online basis.
 The CATs are the darlings of the auditor.
 They are instrumental in the capture of information at the transaction stage and reporting the same to the auditor on the go.
-Computers and internet have resulted in business entities generating information in real time.
-Book keepers are no longer opening their long ledger books and posting entries manually.
-They have been replaced by systems and software which record, process and generate output for analysis at the click of a button.
-Only real time audit of such information is relevant.
+Computers and the internet have resulted in business entities generating information in real-time.
+Bookkeepers are no longer opening their long ledger books and posting entries manually.
+They have been replaced by systems and software that record, process and generate output for analysis at the click of a button.
+Only real-time audits of such information is relevant.
 CATs reduce the time gap between the occurrence of the transactions and the assurance services provided.
-This is crucial to save costs and to ensure smooth functioning of business.
+This is crucial to save costs and to ensure the smooth functioning of a business.

-Audit software modules are inserted in the application system which provide real time monitoring and reporting functions.
-The advantage of this technique over snapshot is that snapshot captures every transaction blindly while system control audit review file technique only captures those transactions which have a deviation or an error.
+Audit software modules are inserted in the application system which provides real-time monitoring and reporting functions.
+The advantage of this technique over snapshot is that snapshot captures every transaction blindly while the system control audit review file technique only captures those transactions which have a deviation or an error.

 As you can see, CATs save auditors a lot of time and provide precise, relative and objective information to act on.
 Through the use of CATs the auditors no longer need to take data dumps, obtain samples and then test check them for any deviations or errors.
 So truly enough CATs are the favorite pets of auditors!